hazelcast/hazelcast-eureka/README.md

 EurekaClient eurekaClient = ...
 EurekaOneDiscoveryStrategyFactory.setEurekaClient(eurekaClient);
 ```

+When using reused client as above, discovery implementation will **not** send Eureka Server any status changes regarding
+ application state.

 ## Debugging

 When needed, Hazelcast can log the events for the instances that exist in a region.
 To see what has happened or to